angelonic95/anikolab.FlowUI/README.md

 # Conclusion

 By following these steps, you will successfully integrate FlowUI into your Custom API and manage calls via JavaScript in the ribbon file.

+# Support the Project

+If you found it useful, leave a ⭐️!